andrerg02/Cooperative-Sheaf-NN/README.md

 ## Further details

-The model used for the experiments in the paper is the DenseCSNNConv, that explicitly construct the Laplacian using the restriction maps.
-We provide a lighter implementation using the MessagePassing class from [PyG](https://pyg.org), following equations (4) and (5) in the paper, which we call CSNNConv. **This implementation has ~50% lower peak memory usage and achieves faster runtime in general.**

-To facilitate integration with other experimental setups, the file `detached_model.py` contains an implementation of the model using the `MessagePassing` class, which can be instantiated in a similar fashion of other PyG models such as GCN and GAT.
-This file is self-contained and does not depend on any other modules contained in the repository.
+To facilitate integration with other experimental setups, the file `model.py` contains an implementation of the model using the `MessagePassing` class, which can be instantiated in a manner similar to other PyG models such as GCN and GAT.
+This file is self-contained and does not depend on any other modules in the reproducibility release.